pepopowitz/tdd-workshop/module-3/README.md

 **ACTION!** Take a look at the `./get-next-state.js` file.
 This is where you'll be implementing the specifications for this exercise.

-Currently, you'll see that `getNextState` is returning 40 dummy rows.
+Currently you'll see that `getNextState` is returning 40 dummy rows.
 Each dummy row returns 40 randomized cells.
 This is why, when you clicked "Start" in the app, you saw the cells shifting randomly.

-When the app runs, it will begin with a random 40x40 grid.
-It will then call `getNextState` repeatedly, passing in the current 40x40 state.
+When the app is running, it will repeatedly pass the current 40x40 state to `getNextState`, and render the state returned.
 Your goal is to update `getNextState` so that it returns the correct 40x40 state.

 **ACTION!** Start up the test suite.